 Our shows are guided by the promoter and we do ensure that relaxed performances are front of mind, particularly when it is possible for shows with a longer run.
 Our sister venue, Waterfront Studio offers a relaxed performance with our pantomime every year.
 It’s always a popular show, so we advise early booking to avoid disappointment.
 The information on this show can be found via Waterfront Hall’s website.

-If you or a member of your party is coming to a show and are nervous about being a busy crowd, please let us know and we will be happy to bring you into the auditorium earlier to familiarise yourself with the surroundings.
+If you or a member of your party is coming to a show and are nervous about being a busy crowd, please let us know and we will accommodate when we can depending on the promoter/artist.